rjleyva/rjleyva/README.md

 </h1>

 <h3 align="left">
-    I'm RJ, a consultant by day, developer at heart.
+    I'm RJ, a consultant by day, a developer at heart.
 </h3>

 <span>